HornetMM-Team/HornetMM/README.md

 # A Cross Platform Mod Manager For Hollow Knight/Silksong Made in Py
-<b> You dont need any sort of python in order to run this if your using releases tab/actions.
-Recommended to run with source </b>
+**You dont need any sort of python in order to run this if your using releases tab/actions.
+Recommended to run with source**

-<h2>Demo:</h2>
+## Demo:
 - <img width="702" height="858" alt="image" src="https://github.com/user-attachments/assets/d8d18a46-366d-4152-8705-5a1545bdecb4" />

 (I used windows for this demo)